Dali Kingdom: Language and ethnicity

 Extant sources from Nanzhao and the Dali Kingdom show that the ruling elite used Chinese script.
-The vast majority of Dali sources are written in Classical Chinese.
-However the ruling elite also used Bai language for communication, but no attempt was made to standardize or popularize the script, and it remained an unofficial writing system.
+Under the influence of Chinese officials present from early times, the Dali elite adopted Chinese script supplemented by Bai characters, which were also based on Chinese characters.
+As a result, the vast majority of Dali sources are written in Classical Chinese.
+Even though the ruling elite also used Bai language for communication, no attempt was made to standardize or popularize the script, and it remained an unofficial writing system.

 Today, most Bai people trace their ancestry to Nanzhao and the Dali Kingdom, but records from those kingdoms do not mention the Bai.
 The earliest references to "Bai people", or the "Bo", are from the Yuan dynasty.
 During the Ming dynasty, the Bai were also known as "Minjia" (civilians).
 A Bai script using Chinese characters was mentioned during the Ming dynasty.

 According to Stevan Harrell, while the ethnic identity of Nanzhao's ruling elite is still disputed, the subsequent Yang and Duan dynasties were both definitely Bai.

 Religion

 A version of Buddhism known as Azhali existed in Yunnan since the 9th century.
 The last king of Nanzhao established Buddhism as the state religion and many Dali kings continued the tradition.
 Ten of Dali's 22 kings retired to become Buddhist monks.
+An 1186 stele documenting the renovation of Xingbao Temple, which was established in 860 but had fallen into ruin, showed influence from both Buddhism and Confucianism in the language used.
+A high-ranking position known as "Monk Confucian" existed, suggesting a melding of Buddhist and Confucian teachings into a hybrid ideology.

 Fan Chengda (1126-1193) encountered a Dali trade mission and noted that they sought Chinese literature, medical texts, Buddhist scriptures, and dictionaries in return for horses.
 He marveled that "these people all possessed proper etiquette, and carried and recited Buddhist scriptural books."